zhanhaozhao/neurdb/README.md

 1. **Tools and Utilities**
 NeurDB provides additional system tools to support model interpretation and system analysis.

-   - *CoShap* – A scalable method for Shapley value approximation to support model interpretation and feature contribution analysis.
+   - *CoShap (SIGMOD 2026)* – A scalable method for Shapley value approximation to support model interpretation and feature contribution analysis.

 <!-- ### Development Setup